-The latest option for the fishing year start date (Alternative 2) would be the most socioeconomically beneficial alternative for those fishermen using hook and line gear in the southern portion of the South Atlantic region.
-Sub-alternatives 2a. - 4a. would also be socioeconomically beneficial since they would remove the 300 lb. trip limit when 75% of the quota is taken.
-This will ensure that commercial golden tilefish fishermen would not risk initiating trips that might not be profitable if the 300 lb. trip limit were implemented while they are out on the water.
+Alternative 2 would provide the greatest socioeconomic benefits for those fishermen using hook and line gear in the southern portion of the South Atlantic region.
+Subalternatives 2a - 4a would also be socioeconomically beneficial since they would remove the 300 lb trip limit when 75% of the quota is taken.
 Alternative 5 would close the longline fishery when the 300 lb trip limit goes into effect, effectively replacing the trip limit step down system for the longline fishery with a closure and allowing the hook and line sector to continue fishing under the 300 lb trip limit.
-This would benefit the hook and line at the end of the fishing year.
-The biological impacts of Alternative 5 would likely be neutral; however the, socioeconomic impacts would be beneficial for the hook and line sector and negative for the commercial longline sector.
+The biological impacts of Alternative 5 would likely be neutral; however the, socioeconomic impacts would be beneficial for the hook and line sector and possibly negative for the commercial longline sector.